adavarski/packer-terraform-kvm-ansible-k8s-FINAL/README.md

 ```
  $ packer.sh ---> creates ./image/ubuntu from ubuntu cloud image
  $ packer-packages.sh to build image with packages installed (python-minimal, ansible)
- $ packer-packages-ansible.sh to build to provision with ansible-local *docker, kubectl, kubeadm, etc ...and setup host for k8s... if you use this script you have to change ansible/site.yml file and remove:
+ $ packer-packages-ansible.sh to build and provision with ansible-local *docker, kubectl, kubeadm, etc ...and setup host for k8s... if you use this script you have to change ansible/site.yml file and remove:

 - name: prepare all
   hosts: all